endrift/gbajs/README.md

 The current version of GBA.js is known to work in the following web browsers:

 * Safari 6.0 or newer
-* Chrome 20 or newer
+* Chrome 22 or newer

-The following web browsers also work, but run slowly and have no sound:
+The following web browsers also work, but will have degraded feature sets:

-* Firefox 15 or newer
+* Firefox 15 or newer (no sound, slow)
-* Opera 12.00 or newer
+* Opera 12.1x or newer (no sound, slow)
-* Internet Explorer 10 or newer
+* Internet Explorer 10 or newer (no sound, slow, pixelated display does not work)
+* Chrome 20, 21 (pixelated display does not work)

 The following browsers will not work: